factor-finance/xusd-contracts/README.md

-# Origin Dollar
+# XUSD.fi

-OUSD is a new kind of stablecoin that passively accrues yield while you are holding it.
+XUSD is a new kind of stablecoin that passively accrues yield while you are holding it.

 ## Requirements
 - Node Version